 Paniz is from Vancouver, BC where she completed her BSc. at the University of British Columbia.
 Her undergraduate thesis focused on the synthesis and subsequent sulfur-oxidation of sulfur-bridged anthracene dimers for singlet fission applications.
 In her free time, Paniz enjoys hitting the gym, tossing a rugby ball around and putting her slightly off-kilter sense of humour to good use.

 Gabby is from Syracuse, NY and completed her undergraduate degree at University at Albany, SUNY.
-Her honors thesis, supervised by Prof. Marina A. Petrukhina, focused on controlled doping and hydrogenation of buckybowls for carbon materials.
+Her honours thesis, supervised by Prof. Marina A. Petrukhina, focused on controlled doping and hydrogenation of buckybowls for carbon materials.
 She is currently studying biodegradable polymers for small molecule delivery.
 Gabby’s other interests include engaging in and watching dance, soccer, and music, as well as hearing about other people’s cultures and life experiences.

 Susan grew up in Vancouver, BC, and completed her undergraduate degree in chemistry and physics at the University of British Columbia.
 Her undergraduate thesis, supervised by Professor Zachary Hudson, focused on the synthesis of bottle-brush polymers with electronically active functional groups for diode applications.
 Outside of the lab, Susan enjoys watching plants grow, playing video games, and catching up on sleep.